Let’s celebrate Throwback Thursday with a post I wrote all the way back in 2012 (how have I been blogging so long?).

 I repeat: You did not get fat overnight.

 I have a client that recently weighed herself.
-She knows that stepping on the scale is a terrible idea, and really has no reflection on her body… but for whatever reason she felt the need to place two bare feet on the scale just 1 week after her previous weigh in.
+She knows that stepping on the scale is a terrible idea, and really has no reflection on her body… but for whatever reason she felt the need to place two bare feet on the scale just a week after her previous weigh in.

-The number staring back did not reflect the hard work she has been putting in to her fitness and healthy eating choices.
+The number staring back did not reflect the hard work she has been putting into her fitness and healthy eating choices.

 It was 5 pounds in the wrong direction.
+Yes, she gained 5 pounds in a single week.

 At first, she shrugged her shoulders and moved on trying not to be affected..
 But it weighed on her mind (seriously didn’t mean for the pun) and she began to go over what could cause what seemed like overnight weight gain.